timm/shortr/README.md

 , [Peter Norvig](http://norvig.com/lispy.html)
 and [Guy Steele](https://dspace.mit.edu/bitstream/handle/1721.1/5790/AIM-353.pdf?sequence=2&isAllowed=y).

+### Why is it written in LUA?

+The whole point of this code is make people say "hey, that is so easy I can write it in Rust, Typescript, Python, Julia, Erlang,  Ruby, etc, etc...".
+So this code steers clear of clever coding practices that might not easily port.
+Off-the-shelf LUA has less than 2 dozen built-ins-- which makes it pretty useful as a simple executable specification system.

+   (Aside: also, for me, LUA is kinda fun to use.)

 ### Coding conventions
 Before reading this code, it might be best to   [review  these local coding conventions](https://github.com/timm/shortr/blob/master/CONTRIBUTE.md).